coin-or/python-mip/docs/quickstart.rst

    solutions and improved lower bounds;
 1. feasibility: focus on finding improved feasible solutions in the first moments of the search process, activates heuristics;
-2. optimality: activates procedures that produced improved lower bounds, focusing in pruning the search tree, even if the production of the first feasible solutions is delayed.
+2. optimality: activates procedures that produce improved lower bounds, focusing in pruning the search tree even if the production of the first feasible solutions is delayed.

 Changing this setting to 1 or 2 triggers the activation/deactivation of